squiffy/Masochist/README.md

 I recommend [this repo](https://github.com/squiffy/Masochist-Template) as a starting point for your project.
 It has been configured and is ready to be built inside Xcode.

+The API docs can be found on the Wiki page.

 ### Disclaimer